 This Underused Resource May Have the Family History Details You’ve Been Looking For

 I’ll admit, I’ve known about city directories (as well as town and county directories) for a long time.
 I have even used them once or twice in my family history research.
-But, I had never found them to be terribly helpful (perhaps because they are so simple).
-I see now that I have been overlooking a very important source of genealogical information.
+But I had never made them a regular part of my routine.
+I see now that I had been overlooking a very important source of genealogical information.
+The more I learn about these valuable records, the more I am convinced that they should be one of the first places we turn to for clues about our ancestors’ lives.

 Here are Some Great Places to Find Directories for Genealogy Research for Free: